snowman-repos/book/account_managers/README.md

 * hourly rates mean you're selling time, not results, and it's results that clients care about
 * clients may become stressed as they worry about every single hour you and your team are working

 A better way would be to charge on a weekly or monthly basis, as long as the focus is on the outcome or the project deliverables and not the time spent.
-Monthly billing is more appropriate for ongoing maintenance retainers, and through experience you'll become more familiar with what your team as a whole can produce
+Monthly billing is more appropriate for ongoing maintenance retainers, and through experience you'll become more familiar with what your team as a whole can produce within these larger time intervals.

 Better still is a way that's also perhaps easier to estimate and is known as value-based pricing.
 Essentially you determine a number based around what the project is worth to the client.
 In order to be able to determine this, you need to obviously understand the project requirements in detail (_see above!_).
 For example, if the goal is to increase revenue of an online store by $1,000,000 per year, why not charge a one-off cost of $100,000?
 The client gets a good return on their investment and your organisation gets paid enough to cover costs and turn a profit yourselves.